YingCGooi/oo_ttt/README.md

 A Tic-Tac-Toe game built in object-oriented style, with features such as 5x5 and 9x9 boards and multiplayer function.
 The Graphical User Interface is rendered entirely within the console.

-The entire source code is included in the `oo_ttt_bonus_multiplayer.rb` file.
 This documentation serves as a quick overview of how the game works, as well as how classes are organized.

 ## Usage